Dolybim/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script for listing contents
+This is a script for going home